theelixirhaus/Trellis/README.md

 ###Installation
 Once downloaded, organize the "trellis-scss" and "trellis-js" folders located in "Source" within you CSS/SCSS and Javscript files.
 Process trellis.scss with your SCSS files and jquery.trellis.js with your javascript files.

-If you're not familair with SCSS check out http://sass-lang.com/.
-If your not familair with processing it check out https://prepros.io/.
+If you're not familair with SCSS, check out http://sass-lang.com/.
+If your not familair with processing it, check out https://prepros.io/.

 **Important Note!**